tdilauro/Simplified-wiki/Account-Settings-Management-Protocol.md

 We introduce the link relation `http://librarysimplified.org/terms/rel/user-settings`, which indicates that the link target supports the Protocol.
 This link relation may be used anywhere.

-Here's an HTML example of a link into the User Settings Management Protocol:
+Here's an HTML example of a link into the Protocol:

 ```
 <a href="https://server/settings" rel="http://librarysimplified.org/terms/rel/user-settings" type="vnd.librarysimplified/user-settings+json">